 - Corrosion

-- Presence of fine pitch devices/components
+- Presence of fine pitch components (BGA)

-- The flatness of SMT pads for BGA applications
+- Flatness of SMT pads

 The types of surface finishes available at Sierra Circuits are listed below: